Spring 1 2024

 We have had a super dance session from the Northern School of Contemporary Dance.
 Year 1 showed that they were very imaginative and showed off their dance moves!

 We have been celebrating National Football Week with a Year 1 and Year 2 football tournament!
 It was great fun and Mrs Powell was so proud of us all for joining in, trying something new and showing lots of resilience.
 Lots of us could also show off our football skills and the weather was on our side too!

 Today we have focused on understanding the importance of rules in all aspects of our lives in ensuring that we keep ourselves and others safe.
 We have discussed where we might have different rules, their purpose and who makes them.
 We have recapped our school rules and how they keep us and others safe.

 Children’s Mental Health Week

 Our learning journey continued by making a primary colours wheel, saying and matching the correct word.
 We were active in our learning and showed resilience with working hard on our French pronunciation.
-We then thought of objects that were each colour (rouge, bleu and jaune) and drew them.
+We then made collage colour wheels.

 We have explored different types of foods and learned some more new words; le pain, fromage and l’oeuf.
 We linked this to our previous learning of colours by looking at what colour the food was too!
 We played a fun and active game which was to listen to the phrase in French and then run to the correct food!